 “Where did this rug come from?” is more than a question about the country of origin.
 We’re becoming more conscious as consumers every day, but many assume their new rug was woven by a machine somewhere far away.
 And sometimes that’s the case.
 But where craftsmanship is involved, a point of pride for Loloi, hand-woven rugs have a face behind them.

 In weaving communities vulnerable to child labor, GoodWeave implements Child Friendly Communities (CFC) to improve children’s access to education, which is directly related to decreased child labor.
-CFCs provide educational remediation programming and school enrollment assistance in communities where carpets, apparel, home textiles, and tea are produced.
+CFCs provide educational remediation programming and school enrollment assistance in communities where carpets, apparel, and home textiles, and tea are produced.
 There are currently 55 CFCs operating throughout India.